akveo/nebular/DEV_DOCS.md

         - icons - `nebular-icons` npm package, cool icons font
         - security - `@nebular/security` npm package, security framework package

+# Docs

+Docs is a separate Angular application located right in this project in `docs/` folder.
+The pages structure is taken from `structure.ts` file.
+The components documentation is take from the component comment sections.
+Runnable examples - an iframe to the same Angular application to a different route (/#/examples) where `playground module` is connected.
+In the build mode documentation and runnable examples are built in TWO separate apps and placed to `docs/dist` for the docs website and `docs/dist/run` for the examples.
+This is done so that we can reference an example in an iframe avoiding "same page iframe policy" which won't allow us to load the same page in the iframe on that page (and different pages starting only differentiated by `#something` are considered as one page in some browsers.

 ## Auth // TODO